-The Company has only one class of equity shares having a par value of ₹10 per share.
+The Company has only one class of equity shares having a par value of ₹ 10 per share.
 Each shareholder is eligible for one vote per share held.
 In case any dividend is proposed by the Board of Directors the same is subject to the approval of the shareholders in the ensuing Annual General Meeting, except in the case of Interim Dividend.
 There are restrictions attached to Equity Shares in relation to the term loan taken by the company pursuant to loan agreement with Constorium of lenders.

-There are no bonus shares/share issued for consideration other than cash and share bought back during immediately preceeding current financial year.
+There are no bonus shares/share issued for consideration other than cash and share bought back immediately preeceding hi